 Internal control

 Internal control means all activities, which ensure that Sampo Group’s businesses are carried out towards desired targets in accordance with desired policies and practices and in compliance with applicable legal and regulatory requirements.
-Accordingly, the tasks of internal control are performed by different actors starting from the top of the organization.
+Accordingly, the tasks of internal control are performed by different actors starting from the top management.

-The organization of internal control and safeguarding its functioning and viability play a key role in the activities of the Board of Directors of Sampo plc.
-In order to ensure the proper running of operations, Sampo’s Board has approved Group-level policies and guidelines concerning corporate governance, financial target setting, risk management, remuneration, compliance, reporting and internal audit in conformity with and supplementing the existing legal and regulatory framework.
-With the policies and guidelines Sampo’s Board directs Group’s activities towards desired practices and, with appropriate control mechanisms provided by the policies, ensures that potential deviations are discovered without undue delay.
+The organisation of internal control and safeguarding its functioning and viability play a key role in the activities of the Board of Directors of Sampo plc.
+In order to ensure the proper running of operations, Sampo plc’s Board has approved Group level policies and guidelines concerning corporate governance, financial target setting, risk management, remuneration, compliance, reporting and internal audit in conformity with and supplementing the existing legal and regulatory framework.
+With the policies and guidelines Sampo’s Board directs the Group’s activities towards desired practices and, with appropriate control mechanisms provided by the policies, ensures that potential deviations are discovered without undue delay.

-Sampo Group's financial reporting process aims to ensure that Sampo’s Board of Directors and executive management have timely and reliable information supporting their decision-making, and that external stakeholders can also rely on the financial information provided to them.
+Sampo Group's financial reporting process aims to ensure that Sampo plc’s Board of Directors and executive management have timely and reliable information supporting their decision-making, and that external interest groups can also rely on the financial information provided to them.

-Sampo Group’s financial reporting is organised under Group Control and Planning and Group Accounting units and it operates under the Group Chief Financial Officer.
-Group Control and Planning prepares and follows Group-level and parent company’s financial targets and forecasts, takes care of monthly reporting of profit development as well as solvency calculations.
-It also produces different types of market analyses and reviews.
-Group control is also responsible for the Group’s annual and quarterly Solvency II reporting to the supervisory authorities.
+Sampo Group’s financial reporting is organised under Group Control and Group Accounting functions and it operates under the Group Chief Financial Officer.
+The Group Control function prepares and follows Group level and parent company’s financial targets and forecasts, follows profit development and forecasts of the Group companies and takes care of monthly reporting and forecasting of profit development of the Group as well as quantitative Solvency II reporting.
+The Group Control function is also responsible for the Group’s annual and quarterly quantitative Solvency II reporting to the supervisory authorities.

-Sampo plc is committed to developing sustainability activities and targets of the Group’s operations, as well as related performance measurement and reporting.
-This is in the interests of and expected by the Group’s various internal and external stakeholders.
+Sampo Group is committed to developing sustainability activities of the Group, as well as the related reporting, indicators, and targets.
+This is in the interests of, and expected by, the Group’s various internal and external stakeholders.

-Sampo plc’s Board of Directors is responsible for and has the ultimate oversight of group-level sustainability, covering the entire range of environmental (including climate change), social, and governance issues.
+Sampo plc’s Board of Directors has the ultimate oversight of Group level sustainability, covering the entire range of environmental (including climate change), social, and governance (ESG) matters.
 The Board has assigned its Audit Committee to monitor Sampo Group’s sustainability reporting and activities.

-The Group Chief Financial Officer (CFO), who is a member of the Sampo Group Executive Committee, directs Sampo plc’s Sustainability unit.
-The CFO also ensures that adequate reporting on sustainability matters is provided to the Group CEO.
+The Group CFO, who is a member of the Sampo Group Executive Committee, directs Sampo plc’s Sustainability function.
+The Group CFO also ensures that adequate reporting on sustainability matters is provided to the Group CEO.

-The Sustainability unit of Sampo plc, led by the Head of Sustainability, is responsible for the development and coordination of sustainability at group level.
-The unit prepares the group level sustainability reporting and the sustainability programme, which sets the direction for the Group’s sustainability work.
-In addition, the unit sets schedules and requests, provides group-level guidance to the subsidiaries, and organises regular sustainability meetings.
+The Sustainability function of Sampo plc, led by the Head of Sustainability, is responsible for the development and coordination of sustainability at Group level.
+The function prepares the Group level sustainability reporting and the sustainability programme, which sets the direction for the Group’s sustainability work.
+In addition, the function sets schedules, requests, and Group level guidance to the Group companies, and organises regular sustainability meetings.

-At each subsidiary, various business areas, operational departments, and units are actively involved in the Group’s sustainability endeavours and reporting.
-Group-level sustainability reporting is largely based on information provided by the subsidiary companies according to formats and schedules defined by Sampo plc’s Sustainability unit.
-Each subsidiary is responsible for its respective reporting to the parent company to ensure correctness of information.
-In addition to group-level sustainability governance, each Group company has its own internal governance structures.
+At each Group company, various business areas, operational departments, and functions are actively involved in the Group’s sustainability endeavours and reporting.
+Group level sustainability reporting is largely based on information provided by the Group companies according to formats and schedules defined by Sampo plc’s Sustainability function.
+Each Group company is responsible for its respective reporting to the parent company to ensure correctness of information.

 Non-financial disclosures according to the Non-Financial Reporting Directive (NFRD) are published annually in Sampo Group’s Sustainability Reports.

 The Board of Directors of Sampo plc is responsible for ensuring that the Group’s risks are properly managed and controlled.
 The Board establishes both the risk management principles and closely connected remuneration principles and provides guidance on the risk management governance structure and internal control in the business areas.
 Working within the framework of these principles and guidelines, the subsidiaries tailor their risk management practices to take account of the special features of their respective business activities.
-The Board makes decisions on strategy, return targets and the general levels of risk and capitalisation of the subsidiaries.
+The Board makes decisions on strategy, performance targets and overall guidelines regarding capital management.

 More detailed information on Sampo’s risk management is available in Sampo’s Risk Management Report.

-In Sampo Group, compliance is an activity supporting business activities while being independently administered, and it aims at securing the compatibility with applicable norms of all Group activities.
+In Sampo Group, compliance is an activity supporting business activities while being independently administered, ensuring the compatibility with applicable norms of all Group activities.

-In Sampo Group Compliance Principles the starting point is that compliance with norms is an established part of Sampo’s corporate culture, and the principles ensure that compliance activities are properly organized in Group companies, and that the business organization is capable to respond to the changing requirements of business environment.
-The guidance contains the perceived common denominators of successful compliance activity – a set of general principles that describe essential features of effective compliance activities within the context of the business environment Sampo Group companies are operating.
-The principles do not, however, limit the flexibility of each subsidiary company when addressing its own specific needs in relation to compliance.
+The starting point of the Sampo Group Compliance Principles is that compliance with norms is an established part of Sampo plc’s corporate culture, and the principles ensure that compliance activities are properly organized in Group companies, and that the business organisation is capable of responding to the changing requirements of the business environment.
+The guidance contains the perceived common denominators of successful compliance activity – a set of general principles that describe essential features of effective compliance activities within the context of the business environment in which Sampo Group companies are operating.
+The principles do not, however, limit the flexibility of each Group company when addressing its own specific needs in relation to compliance.

 Further information is available in Sampo Group Compliance Principles.